Beginner surfer riding a wave

 Want to surf like this?
 Then consider adding a workout to your daily routine

 Working out when you don’t have access to surfable waves is a fantastic way to maintain surf fitness.
 We’re not advocating you start power squatting on the regular and throwing down protein shakes like they’re going out of fashion.
-We just mean a little bit of resistant band and bodyweight training to ensure you don’t lose your paddling endurance.
+We just mean a little bit of resistant band and body weight training to ensure you don’t lose your paddling endurance.

 Push-ups, squats, and star jumps are just some of the more popular exercises you can do with just a mat and no equipment.
-Then there are shoulder extensions with a band wrapped around a tree or a pole, planks to help with your core and burpees to better your pop-up technique.
+Then there are shoulder extensions with a band wrapped around a tree or a pole, planks to help with your core strength and burpees to better your pop-up technique.

-You can also group these exercises together and create your own custom circuit.
-Changing it up and making it more difficult as you adapt in order to facilitate physical progression.
-With a little luck and a lot of effort, you’ll be at peak fitness when you arrive at one of our beginner surf camps.
+With a little luck and a lot of effort, you’ll be at peak fitness when you arrive at your surf camp.
 Ready to take on the swell and show your instructors what you’re made of.

 Guy swimming in pristine water